-Incredible!
-After being prompted by the Holy Spirit to write yesterday’s message [posted early this morning], I opened my mail this morning and there was the following newsletter from Gary Wilkerson, David’s son!
-Following is the prophetic word sent by Gary written by David Wilkerson [deceased founder and pastor of Times Square Church] in 2007:
+Following is a prophetic word sent by Gary Wilkerson, written by David Wilkerson his father [deceased founder and pastor of Times Square Church] in 2007:

 The prophet Isaiah warns us that in the last days God is going to “turn the world upside down.”
 He declares, “Behold, the Lord maketh the Earth empty, and maketh it waste, and turneth it upside down.”
 (Isaiah 24:1) According to this prophecy, sudden judgment is coming upon the Earth, and it will change everything in a single hour.
 Within that short span, the whole world will witness fast-falling destruction upon a city and a nation, and the world will never be the same.